nakijun/fdotoolbox/trunk/FdoUtil/cmd_readme.txt

 The following command-line utilities are included with FdoToolbox:

+- FdoUtil.exe

+The general invocation is as follows:

+FdoUtil.exe -cmd:<command name> [-quiet] [-test] <command parameters>

+The valid list of commands include:
-- ApplySchema.exe
+- ApplySchema
-- Destroy.exe
+- CreateDataStore
-- DumpSchema.exe
+- Destroy
-- ExpressBCP.exe
+- DumpSchema
-- MakeSdf.exe
+- ExpressBCP
-- Mkdstore.exe
+- MakeSdf
-- TaskRun.exe
+- RunTask

+Where applicable, the -test switch performs a FDO capability check to determine if execution can go ahead.

+Where applicable, the -quiet switch will suppress all console output.
+This is not entirely the case however for debug builds of the command-line utilities

+FdoUtil.exe will return 0 for successful execution and will return a non-zero value otherwise.
+Consult CommandStatus.cs for the list of return codes.

-For utilities that require a connection string parameter (see below) the connection string is of the following format:
+For commands that require a connection string parameter (see below) the connection string is of the following format:

 [Name1]=[Value1];[Name2]=[Value2];...